yozhni/todo-test/README.md

 ## prepare

-- download chrome web driver from https://www.selenium.dev/documentation/webdriver/getting_started/install_drivers/
+- download and unzip chrome web driver from https://www.selenium.dev/documentation/webdriver/getting_started/install_drivers/

 ### If you happily use IntelliJ IDEA:
 - just choose in menu File - > New -> Open a new project from version control